 I couldn’t agree more on working on your strengths.
 It’s an important message that might be lost in the wave of “you can do anything” self help.

-Honestly, I am not a huge believer in the Gallup Strengthsfinder.
+Honestly, I am not a huge believer in the Gallup’s Strengthsfinder method.

-Furthermore, I believe in life being the greatest teacher of your strengths.
+Furthermore, that life is the greatest teacher of your strengths.